Adalimumab: Patent litigation

-On 29 May 2009, Johnson & Johnson's Centocor unit, the maker of infliximab, won a ruling for $1.67 billion from Abbott Laboratories for patent infringement on the process for making Humira.
+In May 2009, Johnson & Johnson's Centocor unit, the maker of infliximab, won a ruling for $1.67 billion from Abbott Laboratories for patent infringement on the process for making Humira.
 However, in 2011, the judgment was overturned by the United States Court of Appeals for the Federal Circuit.
 In June 2020, a class action lawsuit filed by United Food and Commercial Workers Local 1500 (UFCW Local 1500) against AbbVie, alleging that the drug manufacturer used a patent thicket over 100 strong to maintain a monopoly on Adalimumab, was dismissed by the Northern District Court in Illinois.
 The dismissal was affirmed by the Seventh Circuit Court of Appeals on 1 August 2022.

 AbbVie has extensively used the US patent system to delay competitors from entering the market, a process commonly known as "evergreening".
 It filed 311 patents for Humira, of which 165 were granted.
 AbbVie sued Amgen, the manufacturer of Amjevita, in 2016 for violating 10 of its patents.
 Amgen agreed to delay sales until 2023, which allowed AbbVie to drive up prices of Humira.
-Between 2016 and 2023, the price of Humira went up by 60%, during which time AbbVie made $114 billion in profits from Humira.
+Between 2016 and 2023, the price of Humira went up by 60%, during which time AbbVie made $114 billion in revenue from Humira.